wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 operation.
 It then performs RH2 software commit, and finally decrments the variable.

 RH2 is based on a mixture of BOCC and FOCC.
-The fast hardware path of RH2 uses FOCC to validate against concurrent software path transactions.
+The fast hardware path of RH2 uses FOCC to validate against concurrent software path transactions in the validation phase, and in the meantime it also uses BOCC to inform software path transactions of updates in the read phase.
 The slow path of RH2 resembles TL2 except that: (1) It explicitly read-locks the read set before performing read validation and after locking the write set in the validation phase; (2) It tries to perform write backs using a hardware transaction.
 If this is not achievable, then it falls back to a "fast-path-slow-read" mode.
 The RH2 hardware path wraps transactional reads and writes in a transaction.
-Reads are not instrumented, while writes are instrumented to keep store addresses and values in a write set (note that in RH1 this is not required).
+Reads are not instrumented, while writes are instrumented to keep store addresses and values in a write set (note that in RH1 this is not required) in addition to performing the write operation speculatively.
 No incremental validation is performed because any write operation on the read set will cause an abort.
 At validation time, the hardware path performs forward OCC: For every item in the write set, it checks whether any of them is read locked.
 If this is the case, then the hardware transaction self aborts.
 Otherwise, it speculatively write-locks items in the write set.
 Any lock conflict indicates that another concurrent transaction is performing write back, so the current transaction also aborts.
-If the hardware transaction on the fast path could commit, then the write back is performed using software approach.
+If the hardware transaction on the fast path could commit, then all dirty values are committed, and the next step is to release write locks that were set speculatively.
 Recall that write operations are instrumented to save the address and value in a write set.
-The write set is traversed and values as well as commit timestamps are updated.
+The write set is traversed and commit timestamps are updated before locks are released.

+The RH2 software path runs entirely in BOCC mode.
+It obatins a begin timestamp at transaction start.
+For every write